Why supporting Virgin makes sense for the UK’s economic recovery

 Turing down Branson’s request now for a loan to sustain the business and protect his workforce would appear to be short sighted and based more on personal prejudice than on economic sense.

-If you would like any more information on this article, then please don't hesitate to contact us.
+If you would like any more information or for us to provide expert comment for an article, don't hesitate to contact us.

 Alan Andrews